1981 New Zealand general election: Election day

-Summary of results
+Results

 The 1981 election saw the National Party win 47 of the 92 seats in parliament, a drop of three from before the election (National lost Hunua, Kapiti, Miramar and Wellington Central but won Taupo).
 This meant that National kept its majority by only a single seat, which became highly problematic over the next parliamentary term.
 The Labour Party won 43 seats, a gain of three (Labour won Hunua, Kapiti, Miramar and Wellington Central but lost Taupo).
 The Social Credit Party managed to retain its two seats, East Coast Bays and Rangitikei.
 No party initially held a majority until a recount flipped the seat of Gisborne from Labour to National, which gave National a working majority of one.

 For the second election in a row, Labour won more votes than National, but fewer seats, allowing National to retain government despite not winning the popular vote.
 Social Credit won more than 20% of the popular vote but only two seats.
 This result, and that of 1978, contributed to New Zealand adopting the Mixed Member Proportional system of proportional representation in the 1990s.